 So the iconography associated with the color blue in nativity artwork carries a significance that extends far beyond color choice.
 We will see that on occasion artists have chosen another color for Mary, but when you are viewing a work with multiple women figures, and you are trying to determine which of them is Mary, you can generally pick her out based on her blue robes.

-Continue the Advent in Art Journey – Day 3 my favourite subject essay for class 2
+Continue the Advent in Art Journey – Day 3 essay title capitalization

 E.H.
 Gombrich, The Story of Art.
 (New York, Phaidon Press, 2016)

 Professor Sharon Latchaw Hirsh, How to Look at and Understand Great Art, Lecture series, Great Courses

 Professor William Koss, History of European Art Lecture series, Great Courses